-Learn how certain order types such as the limit order and stop-loss order can help you implement your exit strategy for options trades.
+Learn how certain order types, such as the limit order and stop order, can help you implement your options exit strategy.

-You probably know you should have a trade plan in place before entering an options trade.
+You probably know you should have a trading plan in place before entering an options trade.
 But what does that really mean?
-Here are a few ideas for creating your own trade plan, along with some of the order types you can use to implement it.
+Here are a few ideas for creating your own trading plan, along with some order types you can use to implement it.

-Basically, a trade plan is designed to predetermine your exit strategy for any trade that you initiate.
+Basically, a trading plan is designed to predetermine your exit strategy for any trade that you initiate.
 That’s pre-determine, as in, before you actually make the opening trade.
-If you make your trade plan in advance, your overall approach is less likely to be influenced by the market occurrences that can, and probably will, affect your thinking after the trade is placed.
+If you make your trading plan in advance, your overall approach is less likely to be influenced by the market occurrences that can, and probably will, affect your thinking after the trade is placed.

-There’s no one-size-fits-all trade plan, but at the very least, consider planning your exit points based on a certain profit target or specific loss tolerance.
+There’s no one-size-fits-all trading plan, but at the very least, consider planning your exit points based on a certain profit target or specific loss tolerance.

 Exiting with a profit of 100% would mean selling the January 80 call for $6.
-If the price were to happen to go over $6, you’d get your original $3 back, plus $3 more, for a 100% return (less transaction costs).
+If the price were to increase to more than $6, you’d get your original $3 back, plus $3 more, for a 100% return (minus transaction costs).
 Exiting the trade with a 50% loss would mean selling the call if it drops to $1.50, which is half of the entry price.

 Next, you can place the orders that would close out the trade according to your plan.
 The profit exit could use a basic limit order to sell the calls at $6.
-The loss exit could use a stop order (also known as a "stop-loss" order), which specifies a trigger price to become active, and then it closes your trade at the market price, meaning the best available price.
+The loss exit could use a stop order, which specifies a trigger price to become active, and then it closes your trade at the market price, meaning the best available price.

-You could place these two orders together using an OCO order, which stands for “one cancels other.”
+You could place these two orders together using an OCO order, which stands for “one cancels other” (see figure 1).
 Once either order gets filled, the remaining order is canceled automatically.
 The OCO aspect is what would allow two seemingly conflicting closing orders to be in effect at the same time.

-Another option order type to consider is a trailing stop order.
-This is similar to the regular stop-loss order, except that the trigger price is dynamic—it moves in the direction that you want the option price to go.
-If a stock or option price moves in your favor, the trail stop adjusts up for a long position and down for a short position, it gets closer to triggering if up and down price movements have been taking place.
+Another options order type to consider is a trailing stop order.
+This is similar to the regular stop order, except that the trigger price is dynamic—it moves in the direction that you want the options price to go (see figure 2).
+If a stock or options price moves in your favor (the trail stop adjusts up for a long position and down for a short position), the trail stop gets closer to triggering when up and down price movements have been taking place.

-The exit trade on the loss side could be a stop-loss order to buy the puts if the price rises to $3, which would exit the trade with a loss that’s about 50%.
-Or you could use a $1 trailing stop-loss order.
+The exit trade on the loss side could be a stop order to buy the puts if the price rises to $3, which would exit the trade with a loss that’s about 50%.
+Or you could use a $1 trailing stop order.
 So if the puts dropped to $0.75, for instance, the trailing trigger price would be $1.75.

-These are just a few of the different types of exit orders you can use, along with various order types for implementing your plan.
+These are just a few different types of exit orders you can use, along with various order types for implementing your plan.

 Get trading access at many levels, from device-optimized mobile apps to the professional-grade thinkorswim® platform .